guanyilun/mlpipe/README.rst

 --------

 * Train and test machine learning models in a uniform way
+* Handles random sampling of detector data and pickle parameters
 * Build-in weighted sampler to ensure training data are balanced
 * Uniform metrics comparison of different models
 * Automatically generate pandas report and save it for post process
 * Expose GPU for easier GPU acceleration
-* It replies on data from HDF5 file which is faster than reading from moby2
+* Read data from an HDF5 file which is faster than from moby2 and more scalable

 Sample outputs
 -------